Trinity Lutheran School (Bend, Oregon)

 Trinity Lutheran School (TLS) is a private Lutheran school in Bend, Oregon, United States.
-It is owned and operated by Trinity Lutheran Church of the Lutheran Church–Missouri Synod.
-TLS serves approximately 550 students from pre-kindergarten through high school.
+It is owned and operated by Trinity Lutheran Church of the Lutheran Church – Missouri Synod.
+TLS serves approximately 645 students from pre-kindergarten through high school.

 History

 Trinity opened in 1959, offering only kindergarten.
 In 1994 the school moved from the church property at the base of Pilot Butte onto a 23 acre parcel on Butler Market Road.
 Having added pre-school through 5th grade in the original building, the new school building allowed TLS to add grades through grade eight.
 After completion of a new gymnasium, the church also moved to the property.
 A donation of modular class buildings allowed TLS to open a high school in 2006.
 Beginning with only five students, The high school graduated its first class in 2012.

 Current demographics

-Total enrollment grades PK-12 hovers around 300 students, averaging 75 students per department (primary, intermediate, middle school, and high school).
-However, Trinity has seen rapid growth during the 2020–21 school year with enrollment for 2021–22 going over 450 students.
+Total enrollment in preschool through grade 12 is approximate 645 students.